kevchen266/kotlin-for-python-developers-cn/README.md

 println(Car.Factory.cars.size)
 ```

 In spite of this syntactical convenience, the companion object is a proper object on its own, and can have its own supertypes - and you can assign it to a variable and pass it around.
-If you're integrating with Java code and need a true `static` member, you can [annotate](#annotations) a member inside a companion object with `@JvmStatic`.
+If you're integrating with Java code and need a true `static` member, you can [annotate](#注解) a member inside a companion object with `@JvmStatic`.

 A companion object is initialized when the class is loaded (typically the first time it's referenced by other code that is being executed), in a thread-safe manner.
 You can omit the name, in which case the name defaults to `Companion`.
 A class can only have one companion object, and companion objects can not be nested.

 Companion objects and their members can only be accessed via the containing class name, not via instances of the containing class.
 Kotlin does not support class-level functions that also can be overridden in subclasses (like `@classmethod` in Python).
 If you try to redeclare a companion object in a subclass, you'll just shadow the one from the base class.
 If you need an overridable "class-level" function, make it an ordinary open function in which you do not access any instance members - you can override it in subclasses, and when you call it via an object instance, the override in the object's class will be called.
 It is possible, but inconvenient, to call functions via a class reference in Kotlin, so we won't cover that here.

-### Object expressions
+### 对象表达式

 Java only got support for function types and lambda expressions a few years ago.
 Previously, Java worked around this by using an interface to define a function signature and allowing an inline, anonymous definition of a class that implements the interface.
 This is also available in Kotlin, partly for compatibility with Java libraries and partly because it can be handy for specifying event handlers (in particular if there is more than one event type that must be listened for by the same listener object).
 Consider an interface or a (possibly abstract) class, as well a function that takes an instance of it: